 - Your first assessment, we will use the date you submitted your application - If you have a change of circumstances and your priority need changes and you go up a band, we will use the date your new priority was awarded. - If you have a change of circumstances and your priority need changes and you go down a band, we will use the same effective band date you had in your original band. - An assessment and award of priority cannot take place without the supporting evidence.
-If you fail to provide this at the point of submission or the date you advised us of the change of circumstances, we will use the assessment date as the effective band date. - If you are statutory homeless, the effective band date will be the date we accepted a statutory duty under the homeless legislation. - In the unlikely event more than one applicant bids for the same property and they have the same effective band date, we will consider the type of priority awarded and the urgency of the priority to determine who will be allocated the property.
+If you fail to provide this at the point of submission or the date you advised us of the change of circumstances, we will use the assessment date as the effective band date. - If you are statutory homeless, the effective band date will be the date in which, through our investigations, you were deemed as actually homeless. - In the unlikely event more than one applicant bids for the same property and they have the same effective band date, we will consider the type of priority awarded and the urgency of the priority to determine who will be allocated the property.